 CCHA will give preference to applicants of 5 points each year they are on the waiting list.
+System automatically verified against application date.

-Working Families - (5 Points)
+WORKING FAMILIES - (5 Points)

 This preference is offered to all working families.
-To qualify for this preference the head, co-head, or spouse must be working at least 30 hours per week at the State's minimum wage, or more, for the period of twelve consecutive months prior to admission, at the time of the unit offer.
+To qualify for this preference the head, co-head, or spouse must be working at least 30 hours per week at the State's minimum wage, or more, for the period of twelve consecutive months prior to admission, at the time of eligibility determination.
 To qualify for the preference:

-Head, co-head, or Sole Member must be working at least 30 hours per week at the State's minimum wage.
+(1).Head, co-head, or Sole Member must be working at least 30 hours per week at the State's minimum wage.
 Verification furnished by employment verification.